sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/denver-to-lisbon/index.md

 we arrived in Lisbon about 20 minutes earlier than expected.

 The food service on the second leg was quite nice.
-The dinner was a vegetable stir fry with a salad, break and butter, and a snickerdoodle cookie.
+The dinner was a vegetable stir fry with a salad, bread and butter, and a snickerdoodle cookie.
 For breakfast a few hours later, we were served some Chobani yoghurt.

 {{< figure